jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-10-18-geprc-phantom-review-and-setup/index.md

 ### <span id="upgrades" class="offset-top-nav">🔝 Upgrades</span>

 In terms of upgrades, I would recommend changing the stock props to similar but stiffer like the [HQ 2.5-inch bi-blade prop][3].
-Or alternatively, you could try to find something else that works well for you, as I mentioned I like the [Avon Rush 2.5 inch tri-blade props][4] because of the control authority.
+Or alternatively, you could try to find something else that works well for you, as I mentioned I like the [Avan Rush 2.5 inch tri-blade props][4] because of the control authority.

 The other thing I would consider upgrading (if it works out) is the camera.
 This is not because the FPV camera is bad, not at all, it works perfectly, but I am curious if I could get some HD footage from this quad if I upgrade to a [RunCam Split 3 Nano][5] camera.